-Meradia’s client, a global asset servicing company, acquired a Central European asset servicing firm, which included a middle-office software vendor.
-The software vendor served both the newly acquired Central European asset servicing business and had independent clients.
+Meradia’s client, a global asset servicing company, acquired a European asset servicing firm, which included a middle-office software vendor.
+The software vendor served both the newly acquired European asset servicing business and had independent clients.
 Meradia was engaged to identify and evaluate ways our client could leverage this newly acquired software asset.
-Options included: sell the software and technology arm; leverage the vendor platform as a new foundation to replace aging North American infrastructure; and, integrate this new platform into its overall product strategy, focusing its use on particular product segment.
+Options included: selling the software and technology arm, leveraging the vendor platform as a new foundation to replace aging North American infrastructure, and integrating this new platform into its overall product strategy focusing its use on a particular product segment.
 The vendor’s performance and attribution capabilities were of primary interest.

 ACTIVITY AND APPROACH

 - Accelerated analysis by leveraging Meradia’s standard investment performance and attribution RFP framework to quickly identify capabilities of North American architecture.